This creamy caramelized onion dip is perfect for new year’s eve, a super bowl party or even a summer backyard bbq!

 - 1/4 cup chopped fresh herbs (rosemary, thyme, oregano, etc)

-- Melt butter in a pan over medium-low heat.
+- Caramelize the onions.
+Melt butter in a pan over medium-low heat.
 Add onions and let them sit for about 20 minutes as they begin to caramelize.
 Stir every 10 minutes or so, ensuring they don’t turn too dark.

 - As the fond starts to form on the bottom of the pan, add a 1/2 tbsp of sherry and deglaze the pan (scrape as much of the dark bits from the bottom as possible).
 As the onions continue to cook, stir them every 10 minutes until they are done.
 Once they are a nice golden brown color, add the additional 1/2 tbsp of sherry and deglaze again.
 Remove from heat and let cool slightly.

-- Once the onions have cooled, remove from pan and place on a cutting board, reserving a tablespoon or two for topping.
+- Make the dip.
+Once the onions have cooled, remove from pan and place on a cutting board, reserving a tablespoon or two for topping.
 Chop the onions and then add them to the yogurt mixture; stir until incorporated.
 Return to refrigerator while the bread is toasting.

 - When ready to serve, top dip with reserved caramelized onions.